Korman Stadium

 Korman Stadium is a sports stadium located in Port Vila, Vanuatu.
 It is the national stadium and the home of the Vanuatu national football team.
 The stadium's capacity is 6,500.
-Korman stadium was named for one of Vanuatu's politicians, the head of the Vanuatu Republican Party, Maxime Carlot Korman.
-Amical FC are tenants of the stadium.
+Korman Stadium was named for one of Vanuatu's politicians, the head of the Vanuatu Republican Party, Maxime Carlot Korman.
+Amical FC used the stadium for home games.

+The sports complex that houses the stadium also includes the Vanuatu Cricket Ground.